 Cortisol decreases the blood flow (also called GFR-glomerular filtration rate) to the kidneys.
 This will result in an decrease in the amount of water and waste products filtered by the kidneys.
 On the blood panel this might show up as kidney disease, when in reality it is Addison’s.
 Our kidney disease page has more details.

-Each of the following blood panels was taken from a dog with Addison’s.
+Each of the following blood panels was taken from a dog with or suspected of Addison’s.
 They are all different, a testimony to how variable this disease can appear on a blood panel.
 When coupled with the wide variety of symptoms, that can wax and wane, a diagnosis of this disease is not black and white.

 In this test a baseline cortisol level is run by taking a blood sample.
 If the baseline cortisol is over 2 mcg/dl (micrograms per deciliter) then the dog does not have Addison’s.
 There is no need to go any further since Addison’s is not involved at this point.
 If the baseline cortisol is less than 2 mcg/dl then we will do the ACTH stimulation test.